San7o/hive-operator/docs/DESIGN.md

 The *discover* operator is responsible for fetching files' information such as inode number, and for storing them in the databse.
-There must be one discover operator for each kubelet.
+There must be one discover operator for each node.
 This is necessary because the operator has to talk directly to the container runtime and access the pods' filesystem in order to read the inode.
 Note that when referring to inodes we are technically referring to the